 We are a research group in the Department of Chemical Engineering at the Indian Institute of Science (IISc), Bengaluru, led by Prof. Ananth Govind Rajan and focused on the use of modeling and simulations to understand how nanotechnology can be harnessed for useful applications.
 By understanding materials synthesis and inter/intra-material interactions, we seek to enable the development of better technologies for water desalination, electrocatalysis, and energy storage.
 Here’s the latest news from our group:

-- Congratulations to Prof. Ananth on receiving the IEI Young Engineers’ Award
+- Congratulations to Prof. Ananth on receiving the Prof. Awadhesha Surolia Award from the IISc Alumni Association

 For more details about our current research projects, please see our Research page.
 Our computational methods of choice are quantum mechanical density functional theory, classical mechanical molecular dynamics, and probabilistic kinetic Monte Carlo simulations.
 Using these tools, we attempt to gain molecular-level insights into phenomena that underlie several real-world applications.